-IV.
+III.
 Observation/Working in a General Dental Office

 Applicants to the Dental Assisting program must spend a minimum of 16 hours observing or working in a general dental office.
 Time spent observing or working in a specialty dental office, such as orthodontics or denture clinics, do not meet this requirement.
 Complete the form Verification of Time Spent Observing or Working in a Dental Office or Clinic and submit it with your online application to the Dental Assisting program (step V).

 Applicants are responsible for arranging their own observation sessions.

 IV.
 Apply to the Dental Assisting Program

 Complete an online application to the Dental Assisting program.
 Applications submitted without an observation form will not be accepted.

 All new students and students returning to SFSC after an absence of two or more years are required to attend new student orientation, Guide to Personal Success (GPS).
 After you submit your application to South Florida State College (step I), you will receive an email invitation that explains your options for attending orientation.
 You may select an orientation that is convenient for you; however, you must complete orientation before you can register for classes.

 If you need assistance completing orientation, email the Career Development Center or call 863-784-7412.

 Once applicants have completed all steps in the admission process and have been found to meet the minimum requirements for admission, they are accepted based on the date they submitted their online application to the Dental Assisting program.
 The first 12 applicants are accepted.